$K_{1,3}$-covering red and blue points in the plane: General configurations of points

 Now, we briefly explain the recursive algorithm to build a partition $\mathcal{P}$: Using Theorem~\ref{th:g-h}, we find couples $(g_1,h_1), (g_3,h_3)$ or couples $(g_1,h_1), (g_2,h_2), (g_3,h_3)$ with the same sign, and using Lemma~\ref{lem:9} or Theorem~\ref{th:3-cut}, we compute an equitable 2-cutting or an equitable 3-cutting.
 For each of the disjoint regions defined by the cutting, we continue recursively.
 Presorting the points according to their $x$-coordinates, which takes $O(N\log(N))$ time, couples $(g_1,h_1), (g_3,h_3)$ or couples $(g_1,h_1), (g_2,h_2), (g_3,h_3)$ can be clearly computed in linear time.
 Building an equitable 2-cutting requires $O(N^{\frac{4}{3}}\log (N))$ time (Lemma~\ref{lem:9}), and an equitable 3-cutting $O(N^{\frac{4}{3}}\log^2(N))$ time (Theorem~\ref{th:3-cut}).
 By Theorem~\ref{th:g-h}, at most $O(\log(g)+\log(h))$ iterations are required so that each of the obtained subproblems has $g$ or $h$ equals~1.
 Thus, Lemma~\ref{lem:9} and Theorem~\ref{th:3-cut} are applied at most $O(\log(g)+\log(h))$ times.
 Moreover, as all subproblems defined by the cuttings are disjoint, and building a partition $\mathcal{P}$ when $g=1$ or $h=1$ takes $O(n_i^{\frac{4}{3}}\log^3(n_i))$ time for a subproblem of size $n_i$, we have proved the following theorem.

 \begin{theorem} Let $s\ge 1$, $g\ge 0$ and $h\ge 0$ be integers such that $g+h\ge 1$.
-Assume that $|R|=(s+1)g+sh$ and $|B|=\operatorname{sg}+(s+1)h$.
+Assume that $|R|=(s+1)g+sh$ and $|B|={sg}+(s+1)h$.
 Then, a subdivision $X_1\cup\cdots\cup X_g\cup Y_1\cup\cdots\cup Y_h$ of the plane into $g+h$ disjoint convex regions such that every $X_i$ contains exactly $s+1$ red points and $s$ blue points and every $Y_j$ contains exactly $s$ red points and $s+1$ blue points can be computed in $O(N^{\frac{4}{3}}\log^3(N))$ time, where $N=|R|+|B|$. \end{theorem}

 We remark that, in order to apply Theorem~\ref{th:g-h}, we assumed $\operatorname{sg}(g',h')\ne 0$ for all $g',h'$.
 But recall that, if $\operatorname{sg}(g',h')= 0$ for some values $g',h'$, the corresponding vertical line defines an equitable 2-cutting.
 Therefore, if $\operatorname{sg}(g',h')= 0$ for some values $g',h'$ when applying Theorem~\ref{th:g-h}, then we have directly found a 2-cutting, and we do not need to apply either Lemma~\ref{lem:9} or Theorem~\ref{th:3-cut}.
-From the previous discussion, we have proved the following: